fosskers/aura/book/src/aur.md

 ### Searching for a Package

-Let's say we want to install a package that can render `.md` files for us.
+Let's say we want to install a package that can render `.md` README files for us.
 First, we search the AUR for candidates:

 ```
 > aura -As readme
-aur/gtk3-mushrooms 3.24.11-1 (28 | 1.29)
-    GTK3 patched for classic desktops like XFCE or MATE.
-Please see README.
+aur/python-grip 4.6.1-1 (22 | 0.00)
+    Preview GitHub Markdown files like Readme locally before committing them
 aur/python-grip-git 4.5.2-1 (15 | 0.00)
     Preview GitHub Markdown files like Readme locally before committing them.
-aur/python-grip 4.5.2-1 (13 | 0.14)
-    Preview GitHub Markdown files like Readme locally before committing them
-aur/gtk3-classic 3.24.14-1 (7 | 1.63)
-    GTK3 patched for classic desktops like XFCE or MATE.
-Please see README.
-aur/ruby-github-markup 3.0.4-1 (4 | 0.00)
+aur/ruby-github-markup 4.0.2-1 (4 | 0.00)
     The code GitHub uses to render README.markup
+aur/k810-conf 0.1-9 (3 | 0.00)
+    Logitech K810 Keyboard Configurator, change function keys (F-keys) behavior.
+Read USAGE at https://aur.archlinux.org/cgit/aur.git/tree/README.md?h=k810-conf
+aur/cargo-readme 3.3.1-1 (3 | 0.24)
+    A cargo subcommand to generate README.md content from doc comments
 ... etc ...
 ```

 By default, results are ordered by their vote count.
-If `-As` filled the screen and we only wish to see a few results, we can filter with `--head`:
+If `-As` filled the screen and we only wish to see a few results, we can filter with `--limit`:

 ```
-> aura -As readme --head 3
+> aura -As readme --limit 3
-aur/gtk3-mushrooms 3.24.11-1 (28 | 1.28)
-    GTK3 patched for classic desktops like XFCE or MATE.
-Please see README.
+aur/python-grip 4.6.1-1 (22 | 0.00)
+    Preview GitHub Markdown files like Readme locally before committing them
 aur/python-grip-git 4.5.2-1 (15 | 0.00)
     Preview GitHub Markdown files like Readme locally before committing them.
-aur/python-grip 4.5.2-1 (13 | 0.14)
-    Preview GitHub Markdown files like Readme locally before committing them
+aur/ruby-github-markup 4.0.2-1 (4 | 0.00)
+    The code GitHub uses to render README.markup
 ```

 `--abc` can be used to sort alphabetically instead.